memphis-cs/demo-project-github-workflow/README.md

 - Once the QA Czar approves the change, they should also merge it into the `master` branch.

 ## Things to Do at the End of Each Iteration

+At the end of each iteration, there are a few things you must do (mostly concerned with reporting/documenting).

 - The team must update their individual assignment documents with the outcomes of their tasks.
 These changes should be committed/pushed to the `reporting` branch.
 - The team must also create/commit/push an instructions-to-instructors document in the `reporting` branch.